What is neuroblastoma?

 - Nerve-like cells found in the medulla (center) of the adrenal glands.
 The adrenals are small glands that sit on top of each kidney.
-These glands make hormones such as adrenaline [epinephrine]) that help control heart rate, blood pressure, blood sugar, and how the body reacts to stress.
+These glands make hormones (such as adrenaline [epinephrine]) that help control heart rate, blood pressure, blood sugar, and how the body reacts to stress.

 The main cells that make up the nervous system are called nerve cells or neurons.
 These cells interact with other types of cells in the body by releasing tiny amounts of chemicals (hormones).
-This is important, because neuroblastoma cells often release certain hormones that can cause symptoms (see the section, “How is neuroblastoma diagnosed?”).
+This is important, because neuroblastoma cells often release certain hormones that can cause symptoms (see the section, “Signs and symptoms of neuroblastoma”).

-Neuroblastomas are cancers that start in early nerve cells of the sympathetic nervous system (sympathetic neuroblasts), so they can be found anywhere along this system.
+Neuroblastomas are cancers that start in early nerve cells (called neuroblasts) of the sympathetic nervous system, so they can be found anywhere along this system.

-In rare cases, a neuroblastoma may have spread so widely by the time it is found that doctors can’t tell exactly where it started.
+Rarely, a neuroblastoma has spread so widely by the time it is found that doctors can’t tell exactly where it started.

-There is a wide spectrum of how neuroblastomas can behave.
+There is a wide range in how neuroblastomas behave.
 Some grow and spread quickly, while others grow slowly.
-Sometimes, in very young children, the cancer cells die without any cause and the tumor goes away on its own.
+Sometimes, in very young children, the cancer cells die for no reason and the tumor goes away on its own.
 In other cases, the cells sometimes mature on their own into normal ganglion cells and stop dividing.
-This causes the tumor to become a ganglioneuroma (see below).
+This makes the tumor a ganglioneuroma (see below).

 Not all childhood autonomic nervous system tumors are malignant (cancerous).